Virginia Truffle Trees

+Truffles are not popular in the USA, however, in recent years they have been gaining popularity in Va since there has been evidence that the soil in this area can sustain truffles.
 Years ago after visiting Europe we were fascinated by the truffle after having a delicious truffle dish in Italy.
-Truffles can grow in the USA with a good climate, optimal site choices and proper cultivation procedures, the Black Perigord production will occur under hazel, oak, chestnut, poplar, willow and other trees.
-To ensure tree health and viability Locust Grove has selected hardy stock primarily in oak and hazelnut, the best potential hosts for truffle production.
+Truffles can grow in the USA with a good climate, optimal site choices, and proper cultivation procedures, the Black Perigord production will occur under hazel, oak, chestnut, poplar, willow.
+To ensure tree health and viability Locust Grove Farm has selected hardy stock primarily in oak and hazelnut, the best potential hosts for truffle production.

 TRUFFLE LIFE CYCLE